MissSkunky/MissSkunky/README.md

 <p align="center"><sup> ${{\color{#8bdfe1}\small{\texttt{•*. but not really bc they don't work and i block liberally .*•}}}}$ </sup></p>

 *******
-  ⸙ hoffman stans and adam/lawrence fans (SAW). i hate hate hate hoffman and adam/lawrence is just Not For Me.
+  ⸙ mean people. if you're just rude, or think it's funny to bully ppl bc they're "cringe", do not talk to me <3

   𓋼 antis. obviously. we're just not gonna agree.

-  ⚘ tcc. cool with zero day fans and stuff, but if you genuinelly like dylan klebold, adam lanza, randy stair, etc., don't int w me please
+  ⚘ tcc. cool with zero day fans, and i'm okay with discussing it, but if you genuinely like dylan klebold, adam lanza, randy stair, etc., don't int w me please

   ↟ sam winchester haters, hellers, (some) castiel stans. i respect y'all but i'm so attached to sammy that it's bad for my mental health to int with you guys